Interacting with cats in the clinic

 Some of these are also covered briefly in the owner leaflet on Bringing your cat to the clinic.

-Handling cats in the clinic
+Interacting with cats in the clinic

 In the clinic situation, many aspects of handling and examining cats are important.
 These are largely covered in: